 To this end, the ANC identified sections of the economy where it will instruct the government to intervene.
-These are:

 The ANC expects the land audit by Christopher Gavor, the valuer general in the department of rural development and land reform, to be completed soon and appears intent on redistributing land along “precolonial land patterns”.
 The party lekgotla agreed that this should be legislated.

 The lekgotla resolved to implement a 2015 resolution from the party’s national general council on a proposed wealth tax.

 Several chief executives have questioned the feasibility of such a tax since it surfaced three years ago.

 With the South African Social Security Agency gripped by uncertainty over its grant distribution system, the lekgotla called on the telecommunications and postal services department to “fast-track the licensing of the Post Bank and ensure that it becomes the principal distributor of social grants”.

 The ANC also wants the national minimum wage finalised and legislated before the end of the year.
 The National Economic Development and Labour Council is debating the level at which the minimum wage should be set and how it should be managed and reviewed.

 The party wants the mining licence regime to be used to facilitate black economic empowerment deals and boost local procurement in the sector.
 It called on the state to pursue “industrialisation strategies, instead of depending on the export of natural resources or raw materials, with declining commodity prices”.

 The party believes municipalities should be forced to implement the ANC’s national policies and programmes.
 In a statement, the party said there is a need for a “strong, overarching institutional centre that actively has the power to not only monitor and evaluate, but to also enforce policy adherence and programme implementation”.

 Create Account | Lost Your Password?